Banno/packer-post-processor-vsphere-ova/README.md

 # packer-post-processor-vsphere-ova

-This post-processor will upload a VMDK and vmware template to a datastore through VSphere 5.5
+This post-processor will upload vmware template to a datastore through VSphere 5.5 and/or optionally create an ova file locally.

 ## Prerequisites